Upstream-Research/records.net/README.md

 There has been little time for finishing the library code, much less testing it.

 The test console programs also serve as examples for how to use the APIs.
-Presently, there is just one "master" console program called `TestConsole` which wraps the other console programs and calls them as subcommands.
+Presently, there is a "master" console program called `TestConsole` which wraps the other console programs and calls them as subcommands.
 These programs demonstrate some simple CSV reading and writing, a parser for a simple CSV-compatible record schema specification mini-language, and an interactive and scriptable CSV record editor.

+The record editor is also compiled into a stand-alone executable called `rcd-editor`, and it is by far the most complicated (and arguably the most useful) of the test programs.
+It provides an interactive, scriptable command interpreter for manipulating records in a record collection stored as a CSV file.
+While it is not nearly as friendly as Excel (when Excel is not being unfriendly), it provides a fairly independent means for manually adjusting CSV data.
+Since it is scriptable, it can, in principle, be used for automated adjustment of CSV data too.